mcidclan/cloud-of-voxels/README.md

 ===============
 This is a basic Voxels to Pixels rendering (voxel rasterizer) project,

-using Ray Tracing through an Octree.
-For each Pixel a Ray is generated,
+using a CPU Ray Tracing process over an Octree.
+For each Pixel a Ray is

-and will go through the Octree searching for the first Voxel on its path.
+generated, and goes through the Octree searching for the first Voxel on

-When the Ray hits the Voxel, the corresponding Pixel is drawn to the screen.
+its path.
+When the Ray hits the Voxel, the corresponding Pixel is drawn

+to the screen.

 <br/>